A Complete Guide to Improving Your HVAC for Better Indoor Air Quality

 Let us go over some quick facts:

 - According to the American College of Allergy, Asthma & Immunology, almost 50% of all diseases are caused by low indoor air quality.
+Long-term effects include cancer, heart disease and respiratory issues, short-term effects are similar to a cold and can involve headache, fatigue, dizziness, irritation in the nose and throat etc.

-All these facts point out the need to emphasize improved indoor air quality as a key component of employee health and workplace productivity.
+All these facts point out the need to emphasize improved indoor air quality as a critical component of employee health and workplace productivity.
 The same lessons can also be applied to a home environment so that it leads to a relaxing atmosphere.

 Effects of HVAC on Indoor Air Quality